Little Minx

 BiographyRodrigo Prieto

-Rodrigo is a frequent collaborator with Martin Scorsese, Ang Lee, Oliver Stone, and Alejandro González Iñárritu.
+Rodrigo collaborates with some of the biggest names in film, including Martin Scorsese, Ang Lee, Oliver Stone, and Alejandro González Iñárritu.
 His first collaboration with Iñárritu, Amores Perros (2000), is widely hailed as the cinematographer’s breakthrough, and spurred Rodrigo’s relocation from Mexico to Los Angeles.
 This movie, along with their next two projects, 21 Grams and Babel, are regarded as the three films that have led the renaissance of Mexican cinema.
-Out of all the Iñárritu films he’s worked on, Rodrigo has said that Biutiful is the one of which he’s most proud.

-Rodrigo is currently in post-production for his first film as a director, an adaptation of Pedro Paramo by Juan Rulfo, which is considered the most important Mexican novel of the 20th century.
+Rodrigo is currently in post-production for his directorial debut, an adaptation of Pedro Paramo by Juan Rulfo, which is considered one of the most revered Mexican Novels of the 20th century.

 Rodrigo